Home / Military History / Battle of Alesia Explained:...

 The Rise of Julius Caesar in Gaul

-Caesar was an ambitious man trying to rise to power in Rome by any means necessary.
+Caesar was an ambitious politician seeking military glory (dignitas) and wealth (praeda) to advance his career.
+According to Plutarch in Life of Caesar and Suetonius in The Twelve Caesars, Caesar's enormous debts and political ambitions made a successful military command essential for his survival.
 However, by 60 BC, he had only held a few minor titles and was now heavily in debt due to his lavish spending to gain favour in elections.
 He now had favour among the common people, but he needed a means to bypass the senate and gain prestige (Dignitas) and plunder (Praeda) with which to pay off his debts.
 For this, he needed an army to wage war.

 The First Triumvirate Explained: Caesar, Pompey, and Crassus